alicebob/bakelite/README.md

 # bakelite

-pure Go SQLite file exporter
+Pure Go SQLite file exporter

 This library writes SQLite files from scratch.
 You hand it the data you want in the tables, and you get back your .SQLite file.

-No depencencies.
+No dependencies.
 No C. No SQL.

 # use case

-For [work](https://www.engagespark.com) we have customers who have campaigns with millions of SMSs and IVRs.
-The details can be downloaded in an [.XLSX](https://github.com/alicebob/streamxlsx) file, but dealing with 500Mb files in Excel is no fun.
-Bakelite gives a light way to generate an .sqlite file.
+At [work](https://www.engagespark.com), we have customers who have campaigns with millions of SMSs and IVRs.
+The details can be downloaded as an [.XLSX](https://github.com/alicebob/streamxlsx) file, but dealing with 500Mb files in Excel is no fun.
+Bakelite gives a light way to generate a .sqlite file.